Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 Yes.
 The charging stations are open source, meaning they will be accessible to drivers of all electric vehicle models.

 There is a small fee of 40c/kwh associated with charging.
-Payment is through the Evie app.
+Payment is through either the Evie or Chargefox apps, depending on the location.
 Once you activate the charger via the app:

 These parking spots are designated as ‘Electric Vehicles Excepted Only’.